BLUE-Flowing/Peptide2Mol/README.md

 Thank you for using **Peptide2Mol**!
 If you have any questions or encounter any issues, please don't hesitate to reach out.

 ---

+Let me know if further adjustments are needed!